Motorcycle Investor mag Subscribe to our free email news

 engine, plus the original set of cases for anyone worried

 about confirming its identity.
-Just as aside, Iconic says the 16.5-inch
+Just as an aside, Iconic said the

-rear tyres were no longer available, and had therefore
+16.5-inch rear tyres were no longer available, and had

-fitted a 17-inch Marchenisi rear.
-The original rim, plus
+therefore fitted a 17-inch Marchenisi rear.
+The original

 disappointment, with a top bid of around Au$75,000